With the app template already copied, we will now create a new theme block. Follow the instructions below to create the new theme block.

 interfaces.json

-file, according to the format indicated above.
+file, according to the above format.

-Declaring different interfaces by breakpoint
+Declaring device-specific interfaces

 For example, you are developing the hello-world